- Use the budgeting process to discuss retirement priorities with your partner.

-Then create your discretionary budget by focusing on categories of spending—such as travel, health care, entertainment, and any charitable giving plans—rather than trying to account for every dollar you'll spend on coffee, personal care, or clothing.
-You'll have plenty of time to get more specific after test-driving your budget and seeing how well it fits your actual spending patterns.
-A good practice is to match discretionary expenses with income from individual retirement accounts (IRAs) and other tax-deferred retirement savings accounts.
+Then create your discretionary budget by focusing on categories of spending—such as travel, entertainment, and any charitable giving plans—rather than trying to account for every dollar you'll spend on coffee, personal care, or clothing.
+You'll have plenty of time to get more specific after you see how well the budget fits your actual spending patterns.
+Also consider matching discretionary expenses with income from individual retirement accounts (IRAs) and other tax-deferred retirement savings accounts.

-To plan ahead, you need to think about the life you want to live in retirement, based on what you can afford.
+To plan ahead, think about the life you want to live in retirement, then consider the financial requirements of that lifestyle within the context of your financial resources.
 You need to know the details of your recent spending patterns, and determine whether your overall spending will go up, go down, or stay the same in retirement.

 Next, identify your ongoing monthly bills (like cable, cell phone, or landscaping/pool service bills) and determine whether you need to continue all these services.
 Then look through your past bills to identify work-related expenses (such as dry cleaning or fuel and transportation expenses) that you may no longer have to pay now that you're retired.
-Lastly, categorize expenses into "essential" and "discretionary" (see below).
+Lastly, categorize expenses into "essential" and "discretionary."

 Cover essentials first.
 Health, comfort, and security are among life's most important priorities, so you'll want to make them your budget priorities too.
 Make sure your budget covers health care, housing, and insurance—as well as daily living expenses, from putting food on the table to paying utility bills.

-Health care: Planning for health care costs can be especially daunting with estimated costs for an average 65-year-old couple retiring in 2017 hitting a total of $275,000 (in today's dollars) over their entire retirement period.
-Even if you're covered by Medicare and an insurance plan from your former employer, supplemental premiums and out-of-pocket costs continue to rise.
+Health care: Planning for health care costs can be especially daunting with estimated costs for an average 65-year-old couple retiring in 2019 hitting a total of $285,000 (in today's dollars) over their entire retirement period.
+Even if you're covered by Medicare or an insurance plan from your former employer, premiums and out-of-pocket costs continue to rise.
 For help in budgeting for health care, read Viewpoints on Fidelity.com: How to plan for rising health care costs.